UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 |5.
 Building and evaluating your Machine Learning model |x pts|
 |6.
 Conclusions|x pts|

-We prepared some questions that might help you to conform to the report requirements.
+We prepared some questions that might help you to conform to the report requirements:

 1. Can the problem formulated be answered through applying machine learning?
 2. Is it a unsupervised/supervised and classification/regression/clustering/... problem?